 The project maximises the potential offered by the site location adjacent to a shared driveway.
 With no concerns for overshadowing the volume could be maximised.
 A bold boundary elevation is clad in a pre treated timber cladding that follows the roof slope and accentuates the simplicity of the form.

 Conibere Phillips provided a full architectural service including garden hard landscaping design.
-The project is due to be completed later in the year.
+The project was completed autumn 2019 and features in the 2020 New London Architecture Don't Move, Improve exhibition.